-In this service area, 8.1% of both Al/ANs and the general population currently have asthma.
-Providing preventive treatment to those with asthma can help meet the Healthy People 2020 goal of reducing missed days of school and work, hospitalizations and deaths due to asthma.
+In this service area, 6.9% of Al/ANs currently have asthma compared with 7.9% in the general population.
+Providing preventive treatment to those with asthma can help meet the Healthy People 2020 goal of reducing days of school and work missed, hospitalizations and deaths due to asthma.

-Figure 13: Currently has asthma, 2005-2010, AIHSC service area
+Figure 13: Currently has asthma, 2005-2010, NACA service area